Fidelity Funds - Water & Waste Fund

 The Portfolio Managers participate in a Quarterly Fund Review (QFR) chaired by the relevant Chief Investment Officer (CIO), which is also attended by a member of the Portfolio Construction and Risk Team.
 This review covers portfolio construction, liquidity, positions, trading activity, characteristics, style and risk in considerable detail.

-Our risk oversight process now includes a Quarterly Sustainability Review (QSR) for sustainable funds.
-This review is supported an approximately 20-page data pack covering a range of ESG datapoints, including; rating profiles and disparities (Fidelity and MSCI), engagement, voting, exclusions, carbon and climate data and Principle Adverse Impacts (PAIs).
-The QSR discussion is currently led by the Sustainable Investing Team, in active dialogue with our portfolio managers, our Chief Investment Officer, the Investment Director, and data analysts.
+Our risk oversight process includes a Quarterly Sustainability Review (QSR) for sustainable funds.
+This review is supported an approximately 20-page data pack covering a range of ESG datapoints, including rating profiles and disparities (Fidelity and MSCI), engagement, voting, exclusions, carbon and climate data and Principle Adverse Impacts (PAIs).
+The QSR discussion is currently led by the Sustainability Team, in active dialogue with our portfolio managers, our CIO, the Investment Director, and data analysts.

 The QSR is designed to further strengthen the authentic integration of sustainability throughout our range of strategies, by providing a regular and structured forum for each fund to thoughtfully discuss and debate key sustainability aspects of the portfolio and its holdings, including whether the fund is meeting its sustainability objectives and how the strategy may seek to improve and monitor its outcomes.